Haivision/srt/README.md

 * OpenSSL
 * Pthreads (for POSIX systems it's builtin, for Windows there's a library)

+For detailed description of the build system and options, please [read here](BuildOptions.md).

 ## For Linux:

 Install cmake and openssl-devel (or similar name) package.
 For pthreads